 Water leaks can be caused by a poor plumbing connection or leaking valves.
 If you notice water leaks, shut off the water supply and the electrical power to your water heater.

 You may notice strange noises coming from your water heater.
 If this is the case, it could be because the water is boiling.
 When sediment builds up at the bottom of the tank, it may lead to overheating which can cause the water to boil.

 If you are not able to troubleshoot or fix the problem, don’t hesitate to call an expert.
 Some malfunctions will require professional service even if you were able to determine the cause.

 If you are out of hot water, or if your hot water heater is leaking, call us before 12:00 PM.
 In many cases we will be able to get a member of our repair team to you on the same day.
 If the situation requires installation of a new water heater, this can usually be accomplished the following day.
-We always have 24 hour emergency service available.

 Residential Water Heater Cleaning & Maintenance